jsiek/abstract-binding-trees/src/examples/BlogTypeSafetyTwoEasy.lagda.md

 child nodes.
 The `BTypes` parameter contains the types of bound variables.
 The last `Type` parameter is the type assigned to the current node.
-So for lambda abstractions (`op-lam`), the lambda's bound variable has type `A`, the body has type `B`, and we require that the return type `C` is a function type from `A` to `B`, that is, `C ≡ A ⇒ B`.
+So for lambda abstractions (`op-lam`), the body has type `B`, the lambda's bound variable has type `A`, and we require that the type `C` of the lambda is a function type from `A` to `B`, that is, `C ≡ A ⇒ B`.
 For application (`op-app`), the function has type `C`, the argument has type `A`, and the result type is `B` provided that `C` is a function type from `A` to `B`,